Dr. Karen Louis is certified in Scientific Veterinary Medical Acupuncture!

 Nothing is 100% risk free.
 (By simply driving to your house I am putting myself at risk of a car accident!)
 In reality, the chances of side effects and complications from acupuncture are minimal.
 Some animals may feel tired the rest of the day after a treatment.
 Is it from the acupuncture or the excitement of the visit?
 Or both?
 We really don’t know.
 Some acupuncture points may cause initial discomfort.
 If the dog or cat does not tolerate a certain point, I simply remove the needle – problem solved.

 Can acupuncture cure my pet’s cancer?

 I would love to tell you yes, but the truth is no. Acupuncture is great, but it is not magic.
 That said, I have many cancer patients that I treat with acupuncture.
 Cancer pain is a completely different process than other pain, such as an injury or arthritis.
 It therefore must be treated differently, and acupuncture helps.
 Also, pets who are undergoing chemotherapy or radiation can benefit from acupuncture, as it can reduce the side effects of these treatments.

 You say it’s scientific acupuncture – tell me the science of how it works!

 At the risk of over simplification, acupuncture works through the network of nerves in our bodies.
 Messages from a needle in the hand or foot can travel up the spine and communicate with other nerves in the brainstem.
 For the details of it all, visit my Acupuncture and Science page!

 How do I know if my dog or cat will benefit from acupuncture?

 Acupuncture can provide a variety of benefits.
 Yes, we think of nerve problems and pain relief as the big ones, but digestive disorders, urinary disorders, and even respiratory disease can be treated.
-Email me at DrLouis@MEHVC.com and I can answer any questions you have.
+Email us at firstname.lastname@example.org and we can answer any questions you have.